Temperature Conversion Formulas and Online Calculator

-Below is a useful online temperature conversion calculator which will convert between the most commonly encountered temperature scales in the oil and gas, and process industies.
+Some of the most commonly used instrumentation formulas are the temperature conversion equations.
+These conversion equations are provided below, with a useful online temperature conversion calculator which will convert between the most commonly encountered temperature scales in the oil and gas, and process industries.

 Enter your value of K and press convert.
 The equivalent in Celsius, Fahrenheit and Rankine are displayed.
 As mentioned above, it is physically impossible to have anything colder than zero Kelvin, even although the conversion calculator below allows you to enter negative values of K.